Posted on 03 Oct 2011 15:03

 Typically, the principal clinical finding is multiple small pits in the stratum corneum, about 2 to 5mm in size, which look like they were neatly punched out by a biopsy punch.
 The bottoms of these pits are lined with bacteria and sometimes they have a discolored or dark border.
 The skin may also be white and swollen in small areas.
 There may also be redness around the edges of the infected areas and smaller lesions may sometimes coalesce together to form larger erosions.
 Usually, besides the annoyance of smelly and unattractive feet, there are no other symptoms, although those that must walk for long periods of time may experience pain and itching.

-Home and Medical Treatment and Prevention
+Home and Over-the-Counter Treatment and Prevention

 Pitted keratolysis can be treated with over-the-counter 5% or 10% benzoyl peroxide.
 Topical antibiotics such as erythromycin, mupirocin, or clindamycin are also used.
 These are applied once or twice daily.